The Update (as of January 27, 2022)

 In 2020, approximately $375,000 was spent on the new pier and marine railway structures.
 Through the winter additional fund raising and purchases of the gangway and float are planned.
 It is hoped that the pier can be completed in early 2021.
 The marine railway shouldn’t be far behind.
 The other big news item of 2020 was the acquisition of the Mervin Roberts, a late 1930s rescue craft used until the mid 1960s by the Coast Guard at their station at Burnt Island, Maine – near Port Clyde.

 Extensive research (thanks to Tim Dring of the US Life Saving Service Heritage Assoc) uncovered that this boat is a “Type SR pulling surfboat” built at the Curtis Bay Yard just south of Baltimore, Maryland.
 Only 110 were ever constructed and only five remain.
 This one is believed to be the only one that can still be used in the water!
 She is 25 feet 6 inches long and over 2,000 pounds.
-An inboard engine was added some time later, so she can be rowed or motored.
+An inboard engine was added some time later.
 What was even more remarkable, through the research to learn about this boat, it was discovered that Wood Island Station had had a Type SR pulling surfboat.
 So, the Mervin Roberts, when traveling on the restored marine railway, will be historically accurate and perfect.
 We can’t wait.

 Besides the Town Council’s reluctance to allow a vote of the people, it is fair to say that WILSSA has relieved Kittery of a serious liability ($350,000 worth in 2010 / 2011 dollars or $416,000 today) for the hazardous materials clean up and demolition costs combined.
 The restoration of Wood Island Station will also create a real economic benefit for the community for years to come.
 And along the way, so many people have come to understand how special Wood Island Station really is.
 This challenging project has also generated real pride in what can be accomplished.
 Few thought the restoration was even possible.
 What had been an eyesore is now a gem.